 The knives that you choose for your kitchen will impact almost every meal that you prepare.
 Whether you are chopping up veggies or slicing meats, you do not want to cut your losses when shopping for knives.
 One of the most confusing parts about shopping for knives is knowing the difference between forged and stamped knives.
-This blog will explain the major and minor differences to help you choose the right knife set, whether you’re a beginner or a professional chef.
+This blog will explain the major and minor differences between fully forged vs stamped knives.
+This will help you choose the right knife set, whether you’re a beginner or a professional chef.

 The Difference Between Forged vs. Stamped